Is Denver’s Freeze Here Yet?

 - Fog or mist: If you can’t see, you can’t drive safety.
 You cannot merge into traffic without seeing if there are cars coming; you cannot make a blind turn; and you cannot travel if what’s in front of you is blurred by thick fog.
 Headlights can only go so far.

 - Black ice: This hard-to-see danger forms when ice freezes, melts, and re-freezes again.
 The color is often absolutely clear, so it is hard to see.
 Black ice often forms on bridges and overpasses, and in the sections of road that fall into shadow repeatedly (for example, beneath tall buildings or trees).

 When in doubt, pull over to a safe spot and wait it out.
 The National Traffic Highway Safety Administration tells us that over a million wrecks every year – that’s one in every five – involve weather as a contributing factor.
 But is it the only factor?

 Can Someone Be to Blame for a Weather-Related Crash?

-As personal injury attorneys, we assure you the answer is yes.
+As Denver car accident attorneys, we assure you the answer is yes.
 Think about it – if a commercial trucker takes to the road, pushing forward to meet a deadline by speeding in a storm, instead of taking shelter – isn’t he the one responsible for his conduct?

 The Colorado Assembly clarifies: “Failure of a driver to reduce vehicle speed to a reasonable and prudent level under hazardous conditions is a Class A traffic infraction.”
 The words “reasonable and prudent” are used in most directives against speeding, and their meaning is clear: it is up to drivers to use good judgment for a variety of situations.
 And that common sense is what we will be looking at if we pursue a lawsuit against them.